rhaps0dy/meCh/README.md

   the bot, or the first word is ".exm" if the message is a message to the channel.
 The "." in ".exm" is configured with the conf.cmd value in the global configuration.

+If `example.invokers` was `always`, the module would always be called by the handler, if the received message fitted in the `example.on` mask.

 Also, the help about this module will send via private message `Example: ["/msg meCh exm" | ".exm"] to do an example.` The function `example_function` will be called to execute the module, and `next` should always be `NULL` for clarity and avoiding potential bugs, though its initial value does not matter.